OPENING SPRING 2020

 The Gun Violence Memorial Project

 As part of the exhibition Justice is Beauty: The Work of MASS Design Group, the National Building Museum will host the Washington, D.C., debut of the Gun Violence Memorial Project, designed by MASS Design Group in 2019.
-Four glass houses represent the many gun-related deaths that occur over a single month in the United States.
-The installation combines architecture with memory, advocacy, and objects donated by families who have lost loved ones to gun violence, creating both a memorial and an archive.
+Four glass houses represent the many gun-related deaths that occur over a single month in the U.S. The installation combines architecture with memory, advocacy, and objects donated by families who have lost loved ones to gun violence, creating both a memorial and an archive.

 Justice is Beauty: The Work of Mass Design Group is made possible with support provided by: